 - · Where the appliance is to be installed.

 - · The vent system configuration to be used.

-- · Gas supply piping.
+- · Gas supply piping requirements.

 - · Electrical wiring requirements.

 - · Framing and finishing details.

-- Whether optional accessories-devices such as a fan, wall switch, or remote control-are desired.
+- Whether optional accessories devices such as a remote control - are desired.

 Improper installation, adjustment, alteration, service or maintenance can cause injury or property damage.
 For assistance or additional information, consult a qualified service technician, service agency or your dealer.